-Requir ement Date completed \checkmark Attend required counseling orientation meeting; read handbook thoroughly. \checkmark Meet with advisor during first semester of coursework to overview program plan and program requirements. \checkmark Read handbook for field experience application requirements; attend required practicum informational meeting; meet with advisor prior to submitting application for practicum.
-Deadlines for applying: September 15 for spring; February 15 for fall. \checkmark Participate in professional development. \checkmark Obtain student liability insurance for field experiences before beginning practicum. \checkmark Read handbook for field experience application requirements; meet with advisor prior to submitting application for internship.
-Deadlines: September 15 for spring; February 15 for fall. \checkmark Sign up for comprehensive exams early in the semester in which you will be taking comps. \checkmark Take the school counseling portion of the PRAXIS exam, which is required for NC Department of Public Instruction licensure as a school counselor.
-(Take this exam during practicum or internship.) \checkmark semester prior to entering internship.
-This is an optional exam, but it is the licensure exam for being a Licensed Professional Counselor (LPC) in North Carolina.
-(Applications will be distributed by faculty.) \checkmark File an application for graduation the semester prior to completing your program, specifically at the time your register for your final semester courses. \checkmark School Counseling Licensure the semester you are completing internship.
+Requir ement Date completed √ Attend required counseling orientation meeting; read handbook thoroughly. ✓ Meet with advisor during first semester of coursework to overview program plan and program requirements. ✓ Read handbook for field experience application requirements; attend required practicum informational meeting; meet with advisor prior to submitting application for practicum.
+Deadlines for applying: September 15 for spring; February 15 for fall.
+Participate in professional development. ✓ South State in Maching Insulation for Hola experiences before beginning practicum. ✓ Read handbook for field experience application requirements; meet with advisor prior to submitting application for internship.
+Deadlines: September 15 for spring; February 15 for fall. ✓ Sign up for comprehensive exams early in the semester in which you will be taking comps. ✓ Take the school counseling portion of the PRAXIS exam, which is required for NC Department of Public Instruction licensure as a school counselor.
+(Take this ✓ exam during practicum or internship.) • Register for the National Counselor Exam (NCE) the semester prior to entering internship.
+This is an optional exam, but it is the licensure exam for being a Licensed Clinical Mental Health Counselor (LCMHC) in North Carolina.
+(Applications will be distributed by faculty.) ✓ File an application for graduation the semester prior to completing your program, specifically at the time your register for your final semester courses. ✓ Complete an application and required fee for NC DPI School Counseling Licensure the semester you are completing internship.
 Secure an application from Rachel Wike, Licensure Specialist, Suite 201 Killian, WCU, 828- 227-3431.